Global Market Access

 This standard and OCIA's policies and procedures have been found equivalent by the European Commission to the EU 834/2007 & the 889/2008 regulations.
 Verification to this program will allow your organic product to be exported to any EU member state.

-This is a verification that OCIA performs for certified operators located within the United States to verify that Lignin Sulfonate (used as a flotation device) and Alkali-Extracted Humic Acid have not been used in the growing, or manufacture of their product.
+This is a verification that OCIA performs for certified operators located within the United States.
 JAS Equivalency allows for NOP certified product to be exported to Japan, providing the applicant will be shipping to a JAS certified importer that is willing to affix the JAS Seal in Japan, or be processed by a JAS certified processor/manufacturer in the United States.
 This is required for issuance of a USDA Agricultural Marketing Services Certificate (AMS or TM-11 Form) of export.

 The United States and Canada have an organic equivalence arrangement.
 This means that as long as the terms of the arrangement are met, organic operations certified to the USDA organic or Canada Organic Regime standards may be labeled and sold as organic in both countries.
 The equivalency arrangement is only available for operations certified to either the NOP or the COR.